 A Creative and Critical Breakthrough in the 90s

 This was not to be the case, however, as both of Transformantra’s record labels went belly-up.
 And by the end of the decade, the group had split.
 But, as the cliché goes, every cloud has a silver lining, and in this case it was the release of Skol’s remix of Everything Is Vapour (the “In The Moment Mix”) by synthpop legends Rational Youth.
-This rare release is available once again at iTunes and eMusic.
+This rare release is available once again at iTunes.

 A self-titled EP was issued in 2007 while Skol worked toward completing the 75-minute A Futile Veneer album (2008).
 That disc featured a tight, but diverse, cast of special guests including jazz/r&b chanteuse Julie Mahendran, drummer/percussionist Giampaolo Scatozza (whose previous collaborators include Groove Armada), and Gibbs and Mellen (Toronto techno mainstay Mike Gibbs and composer/producer Gaz Mellen) who contributed a rugged and whimsical remix on the closing track.